Introduction

 1. Read a register value after a function returns

 Used in PIE TIME.
-With ASLR enabled, the base address of a PIE binary changes every run.
-GDB lets you leak it to compute the real address of target functions:
+With ASLR enabled, a PIE binary's base address changes every run.
+GDB lets you leak the runtime base to compute the real address of any function:

 Quick reference